 Fine Art is an exciting three year course that allows students to develop their creativity, individuality and visual skills.
 Art & Design is aimed at anyone who has a passion for the subject; who is interested in being creative, and who is willing to experiment with different approaches.
-Students can choose to do Fine Art, Textiles or Photography.

 Creative ideas are explored through the medium of photography, painting, mixed media and 3D work where a flexible and individual approach is encouraged.
 Students will research and investigate a theme from which they will develop personal and creative responses.
 Inspiration is taken from other artists and designers, which is enhanced by many extra-curricular gallery trips.

-Working from a theme, structured workshops will guide students and build their confidence in the first two years, which then broadens out to allow for your own individual response in Years 10 and 11.
+Working from a theme, structured workshops will guide students and build their confidence in the first two years, which then broadens out to allow for their own individual response in Years 10 and 11.

-GCSE Fine Art is a coursework subject that enables students to fulfil their potential, and is highly rewarding.
+GCSE Fine Art is a coursework subject that enables students to fulfil their potential and is highly rewarding.
 Students will be expected to plan and develop work beyond lesson time and supported study is offered most evenings.

-1 externally set assignment (40% of overall marks)
+Externally set assignment (40% of overall marks)